sjspielman/UTbiocomputing2015/install.md

 ##Helpful Hints for all Operating Systems

 If you do a new install of Python or git, it is helpful to close down your terminal program and restart it.
-This allows the terminal to update and use teh new installs.
+This allows the terminal to update and use the new installs.

 ##Installing R

 Later in the semester we will spend a few days with the R language.
 You can download [R] (http://cran.rstudio.com/) as well as a popular [IDE] (http://www.rstudio.com/ide/download/).
-If you don't want to download R right away, you can try it out with this [web based interpreter] (http://www.r-fiddle.org/#/).
-This will allow you to try out R, but you might not be able to use external packages and libraries, which might be required for the topics that are covered.